keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 ```

 Please create a `podtato-kubectl` namespace and apply the above manifest
-to your cluster and continue with the nexts steps.
+to your cluster and continue with the next steps.
 After applying, please make sure that the application is up and running:

 ```shell